 Negotiation of a new trade agreement with the EU could take several years beyond 2019 although the Prime Minister has declared the objective of achieving such an agreement within the two-year period.

 A Government White Paper should provide a clearer idea of the shape the UK government hopes Brexit will take.
 Based on the Prime Minister's Lancaster House speech it is unlikely that Brexit will reflect any of the current models (Norway or Switzerland) and the aim is for a bespoke deal.

 This briefing note advises readers on the immediate considerations and anticipates how a Brexit will impact on financial services law and financial services providers more widely.

 Practical steps to take now

-While the precise details of the terms of a Brexit will be worked out in the coming months and years, businesses likely to be affected by a Brexit should start to identify potential areas of risk and impact and plan staff and customer communications.
+While the terms of Brexit will be worked out in the coming months and years, businesses likely to be affected by Brexit should start to identify potential areas of risk and impact and plan staff and customer communications.
 Those businesses will need to set aside time and resources for further analysing how they will be impacted as the picture becomes clearer.

 Impact on financial services providers

 Currently, a financial services provider (such as a credit institution (bank), insurance company or an investment firm) established in any EU member state or EEA member state my exercise a 'passport' to provide its services from its home state to any other EU member state or EEA member state.
 It is for this reason that many non-EU financial services providers have established subsidiaries in a member state of the EU so that they can access the markets of the EU and EEA.

 Although the Prime Minister has indicated a desire for a deal with the remaining members of the EU (the 'EU27') and there are voices on both sides of the Channel that believe that a deal on financial services is important to the UK and the EU27, there is no indication that there will be a deal with the EU27 or what form it will take.
 A final deal may be preceded by a transitional deal – if the EU27 agree.